 Audiophiles on a budget, or Sennheiser fans looking for that high-end fix at less than half of sticker price will love the Drop x Sennheiser HD 6XX.
-While it won’t look the same, the matte black plastic and metal casing looks better in my opinion.
+While it won’t look the same, the matte black plastic and metal casing looks better to some.
 Additionally, the headphones come with all of the perks of the famed Sennheiser HD 650, so what’s not to love?

 What’s it like to use the Drop x Sennheiser HD 6XX?